Mark Bush, Artistic Director

 In the summer of 2006, Mr. Bush received the Governor’s Arts Award Individual Artist Fellowship from the Arkansas Art Council for his choreography.
 This illustrated and represented Bush’s commitment to the arts in central Arkansas.

 In December 2009, Bush restaged his production of the Nutcracker in Evansville, Indiana to a very excited audience.
 After opening Evansville Ballet in January 2010, he brought Act II of Swan Lake and other original works to Evansville followed by Nutcracker, heralding a new standard of dance in the area.
-The world premiere of his Peter Pan in June 2011 furthered this new standard, and had audiences proclaming it an artistic success.
-He is a gifted teacher and a talented choreographer working again in the tri-state area, as well as being invited to guest teach in programs thoughout the United States.
+The world premiere of his Peter Pan in June 2011 furthered this new standard, and was proclaimed an artistic success.
+Last season he launched a regional tour for The School of Evansville Ballet’s summer intensive, Director’s Cut, with ads appearing in national dance magazines.
+He is a gifted teacher and talented choreographer working in the tri-state area, as well as being invited to guest teach in programs throughout the United States.

 Loni Moore, Contemporary